hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 1. [Osmedeus](https://github.com/j3ssie/osmedeus) - Vulnerability and Information gathering
 1. https://github.com/fullhunt/ - log4j and spring4shell scanner

+DDoS
+1. [DeepNet](https://github.com/the-deepnet/ddos) - we despise DDoS but if we had to then this would be our choice.

 Static Binaries / Warez
 1. https://github.com/andrew-d/static-binaries/tree/master/binaries/linux/x86_64
 1. https://iq.thc.org/cross-compiling-exploits